learn-compsci/mathematical-techniques/content/draft/Assignment 1/Assignment 1.md

 | $false$ | $true$  |                     | $false$     |
 | $false$ | $false$ |                     | $false$     |

 Fill out the 4 remaining cells to check whether they are equivalent.
-You need not show intermediate working.
-(But you can if you feel that it helps you.)
+You need not show intermediate working (but you can if you feel that it helps you).

 ---
 # Question 2 (2 marks):